seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 As if they came from several citizens,
 Writings all tending to the great opinion
 That Rome holds of his name; wherein obscurely
-Caesar’s ambition shall be glanced at:
+Caesar's ambition shall be glanced at:
 And after this let Caesar seat him sure;
 For we will shake him, or worse days endure.